HCS Score

 Speed is Solana's identity.

 While Bitcoin is digital gold and Ethereum is the decentralized internet, Solana positioned itself as the blockchain that actually scales.
 Fast transactions.
 Low fees.
 A growing ecosystem of real applications.
-It's become one of the most talked-about Layer 1 blockchains in the industry.
+It has become one of the most talked-about Layer 1 blockchains in the industry.

-But for Muslim investors, the question isn't about speed or market cap.
-It's about whether Solana is permissible to own and invest in.
+But for Muslim investors, the question is not about speed or market cap.
+It is about whether Solana is permissible to own and invest in.

 We ran Solana through the full CoinStudy Halal Crypto Standard (HCS) methodology.
-Here's the complete breakdown.
+Here is the complete breakdown.

 Solana passes the CoinStudy HCS Sharia red-line screening with no violations.
 It scores 87 out of 100 and is classified as Halal.
 It has strong blockchain utility, no built-in interest mechanism, and real-world technology applications that align with Islamic finance principles.

-Solana is a decentralized blockchain platform built for one specific goal — provide fast, low-cost blockchain infrastructure that developers can actually build on at scale.
+Solana is a decentralized blockchain platform built for one specific goal, which is to provide fast and low-cost blockchain infrastructure that developers can actually build on at scale.

 The network supports smart contracts, decentralized applications, digital payments, gaming platforms, NFTs, and Web3 infrastructure.
-It's not trying to be digital money like Bitcoin or a financial settlement layer like XRP.
+It is not trying to be digital money like Bitcoin or a financial settlement layer like XRP.
 Solana wants to be the foundation that the next generation of internet applications runs on.

 That technical innovation is one of the reasons Solana attracts developers building payment systems, gaming platforms, social applications, and decentralized services.